isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-ex-dim/c-types-ex-dim/c-count-dim.md

 ---
 description: A countable dimension's elements can be counted by the system.
-seo-description: A countable dimension's elements can be counted by the system.
-seo-title: Countable Dimensions
 solution: Analytics
 title: Countable Dimensions
 topic: Data workbench